-From the standpoint of transportation, it is determined that this plan is generally acceptable and meets the finding required for a detailed site plan as described in the Zoning Ordinance.
-From the standpoint of non-motorized transportation, it is determined that this plan is generally acceptable as well.
-This determination is conditional on several modifications to the plan.
+From the standpoint of transportation, this plan is acceptable and meets the finding required for a DSP as described in the Zoning Ordinance.
+From the standpoint of non-motorized transportation, this plan is acceptable as well, given the transportation-related conditions of this approval.

-Comment: The Transportation Planning Section's proposed conditions have been included in the Recommendation section of this report.
 See Finding 8 for a full discussion of the applicability of the development district standards of the 2014 Approved Greenbelt Metro Area and Maryland 193 Corridor Sector Plan and Sectional Map Amendment.

+e.
+Subdivision-

-- e.
-Subdivision-In a memorandum dated January 19, 2017, the Subdivision Section offered the following: - The subject site is located on Tax Map 34 in Grid B-1, within the C-S-C Zone and D-D-O Zone for the Greenbelt Metro Area and MD 193 Corridor Sectional Map Amendment, and is 35,648 square feet.
+The subject site is located on Tax Map 34 in Grid B-1, within the C-S-C Zone and D-D-O Zone for the Greenbelt Metro Area and MD 193 Corridor Sectional Map Amendment, and is 35,648 square feet.
 The site is known as Lots 16-19, Block 39 of Charlton Heights recorded in Plat Book A-52.
-The applicant has submitted this DSP for the demolition of an existing 3,155-square-foot building and construction of a new 4,388-square-foot building.
-There is no underlying Preliminary Plan of Subdivision for the subject site.
+The subject approval includes the demolition of an existing 3,155-square-foot building and construction of a new 4,388-square-foot building.
+There is no underlying preliminary plan for the subject approval.
 Pursuant to Section 24-111(c)(2) of the Subdivision Regulations, the site is exempt from the requirement of resubdivision because the total gross floor area of the development proposed does not exceed 5,000 square feet.
-The applicant should be aware that cumulative development which results in more than 5,000 square feet of gross floor area on the subject site will result in the requirement for resubdivision of the property pursuant to 24-111(c)(2) as indicated above.
+Cumulative development which results in more than 5,000 square feet of gross floor area on the subject site would result in the requirement for resubdivision of the property pursuant to 24-111(c)(2) as indicated above.